 Brief History of Terminal E

-On a side note, the closure of the Delta hub got DFW deeply involved in another aviation controversy roiling North Texas at the time – Southwest’s attempt to overturn the Wright Amendment so that it could operate nonstop flights anywhere from Love Field.
-The airport board dangled a year of free rent and up to $22 million in incentives for an airline to move in and take Delta’s gates, an offer made very openly to Southwest to relocate to DFW.
-Ultimately, of course, that didn’t happen, and the Wright repeal compromise was signed in 2006.
+On a side note, the closure of the Delta hub involved DFW in another aviation controversy roiling North Texas at the time – Southwest’s attempt to overturn the Wright Amendment so that it could operate nonstop flights anywhere from Love Field.
+The airport board dangled a year of free rent and up to $22 million in incentives to any new airline.
+Speculation at the time was that DFW specifically courted Southwest to relocate to Terminal E. Ultimately, of course, that didn’t happen.
+Local officials and the airlines agreed to a Wright repeal compromise in 2006.

 Terminal E in the Post-Delta Era